Camyza/mybb-diceroller/README.md

   * Rolls a single dice with as many values as there are items in weighted list.
 Each item in weighted list represents how likely that index is to be selected.
   * e.g. [roll=25,25,50] gives 1 a 25% chance to be rolled, 2 a 25% chance, and 3 a 50% chance.
   * *potential output* - Rolling 25,25,50: 3

+## Known Issues
+* Cannot preview rolls.
+  * This is unlikely to be added due to the potential for abuse and incompatibility with current tamper preventions.
+(The post ID is used as an RNG seed.
+Previewed posts have no seed!)
+* Cannot quote rolls and maintain their values.
+  * Work in progress!